- Visiting Us

 Once the soil has dried out, the digging of the vegetable bed should be finished.
 If you grow brassicas, it’s a good idea to check the pH of your soil with a soil testing kit, as brassicas all like alkaline soil.
 Lime should be applied to the soil at least two months before planting.

 We still have a range of Raspberry canes available which should be planted this month, always plant to the depth that they were planted at in the nursery; this can be easily seen by the darker mark on the main stem.
-Remember that there are different times for pruning summer & autumn fruiting Raspberries or you may lose this year’s crop.
+Remember that there are different times for pruning summer and autumn fruiting Raspberries or you may lose this year’s crop.
 It is only the autumn varieties that need pruning now, which should be pruned to the ground.
 They will fruit on canes (long stems) that grow this summer, whilst the summer fruiting varieties will fruit on the new canes that were produced last summer which should just have the tips pruned before tying in, the old canes having been pruned out after they fruited last summer.